 - Duration of the Internship

 Some internships are really part-time employment and others are special projects which only last through the duration of the project.
-From BSU’s perspective, an internship normally lasts one semester.
-(You only get 3 hours of credit no matter how long you are employed.)
+From Boise State’s perspective, an internship normally lasts one semester.
+(You can only get 3 hours of credit no matter how long you are employed.)
 After the first semester, the internship simply becomes a part-time job.

-Internships are competitive.
-Don’t get discouraged if you are not hired at first.
+- Accountancy internships are competitive.
+Don’t feel discouraged if you are not hired at first.
 This is a great way to test your resume and interviewing skills.
 Once you get the job, however, you need to contact the Internship Coordinator to complete the paperwork so that you can receive course credit.

 - “After probation period,” reflects the fact that an internship is a job and the company retains the right to “fire” an intern for failure to perform.
-An intern who is fired will not receive credit for the internship.
+The department will not grant credit for the internship in the event that you are fired.
 (This is rare, but it has happened.)

 - Please submit a separate resume for each internship application.
-Also attach a post-it note to each resume with the name of the company to which you are applying.
-(Without a separate resume and attached note, the coordinator does not know to which company you are applying.)
-The internship coordinator does not maintain a file on student resumes.
+The internship coordinator does not maintain a file of student resumes.